Filipriec/tui-canvas/canvas/CANVAS_MIGRATION.md

 - **Display Overrides**: Show friendly text while storing normalized data

 ### 4. **Future-Proof**
-- Easy to add new autocomplete features
+- Easy to add new suggestion features
-- Canvas features don't interfere with autocomplete
+- Canvas features don't interfere with suggestions
 - Modular: Use only what you need

 ## Advanced Features